vishkid84/pickaflick_milestone_2/README.md

 There are 4 sections in the navbar:
 1. Pick a flick: A page that returns a random movie which can be filtered by genre.
 All the movies generated would have a rating of 5.5 or more.
 2. Search a flick: Returns top 9 results based on the keyword searched.
-More than 9 seemded too much for a search result to scroll through.
+More than 9 seemed too much for a search result to scroll through.
 3. New arrivals: Returns 15 of the movies running in theatres in Ireland.
 4. Flick quiz: A quiz game to guess the movie from the synopsis provided.